MobileTeleSystems/onetl/docs/connection/db_connection/clickhouse/prerequisites.rst

     .. code-tab:: sql Read + Write

-        -- allow external tables in the same schema as target table GRANT CREATE TABLE ON myschema.* TO username;
+        -- allow creating tables in the target schema GRANT CREATE TABLE ON myschema.* TO username;

         -- allow read & write access to specific table